MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/devices-sensors/send-or-receive-files-with-rfcomm.md

                 Windows::Networking::Sockets::SocketProtectionLevel::BluetoothEncryptionAllowNullAuthentication);

             // The socket is connected.
 At this point the App can
-            // wait for the user to take some action, e.g. click
+            // wait for the user to take some action, for example, click
             // a button to send a file to the device, which could
             // invoke the Picker and then send the picked file.
             // The transfer itself would use the Sockets API and